You can take the Rosenberg test here if you haven’t taken it yet.

 (you can find the type of esteem that you have in the mail you received after you finished the test)

-A low self-esteem appears when one or more of the factors illustrated above are affected and your self-esteem is influenced.
+Low self-esteem appears when one or more of the abovementioned factors are affected, and your self-esteem is influenced.

-For example: you don’t like the work you do or you feel you don’t have a purpose in life, you failed in your love life, you feel lonely, etc.
+For example, you don’t like your work, feel you don’t have a purpose in life, fail in your love life, feel lonely, etc.

-When you’re confident, sure of yourself and pleased you can say that you have a high self-esteem.
-That’s why you’re motivated and you have exactly the attitude that can make you succeed.
+You can say you have high self-esteem when you’re confident, sure of yourself, and pleased.
+That’s why you’re motivated and have the attitude that can make you succeed.

 11 ideas to lift your self-esteem

-Decide what you can control and what not.
-A big source of discouragement comes from man’s desire to change or control that which can not be changed or controlled.
+Decide what you can control and what you cannot.
+A significant discouragement comes from man’s desire to change or control what can not be changed or controlled.
 To try to make people feel what they don’t feel or do what they don’t want to do is a failed policy.
-If someone doesn’t like you, it’s his own loss.
+If someone doesn’t like you, it’s his loss.
 Don’t let it get to you.

 Accept the responsibility.
 To fully trust yourself, you need to take responsibility for what you can change in your life.
-The way you interact with the people around, the way that your love relations go, your professional success and the way that you handle your emotions, it all falls to you.
+How you interact with the people around you, how your love relations go, your professional success, and how you handle your emotions all fall to you.
 Educate yourself and evolve.
 Grow, and your self-esteem will grow too.

-The only one you’re competing with is yourself, you don’t have to prove anything to the people around.
-If last year you were gaining 100 euros per year and this year you’re gaining 100 euros then that’s a huge personal victory.
-Don’t worry about the people who are now making 100 thousand euros per year.
-Everyone has his own path in life and we all need to learn our lessons.
+The only one you’re competing with is yourself; you don’t have to prove anything to the people around you.
+If you were gaining 100 euros per year last year and this year you’re gaining 100 euros, then that’s a huge personal victory.
+Don’t worry about the people making 100 thousand euros per year.
+Everyone has his path in life, and we all need to learn our lessons.
 If you persevere, you’re bound to get what you want.

-Think and talk positive.
+Think and talk positively.
 Don’t let your mind get poisoned by negativism.
-Don’t think about what isn’t possible, but about what is possible, not about what you don’t want, but what you want.
+Don’t think about what isn’t possible, but what is possible, not what you don’t want, but what you want.

 Invest in your personal growth.
 It’s the best investment you’ll ever make.
-Investing in yourself.
+You are investing in yourself.

 Be aware of the messages in mass media.
-Their purpose is to inspire fear and to lower your self-esteem so that you can then buy what they have for sale.
+Their purpose is to inspire fear and lower your self-esteem so that you can buy what they have for sale.

 ENTOURAGE.
 It is vital in your evolution.
-Make a group of friends that share your dreams, that are positive and have faith in their abilities.
-Do anything to enter their entourage and a lot of great things will happen in your life.
+Make a group of friends that share your dreams, that are positive, and have faith in your abilities.
+Do anything to enter their entourage, and many great things will happen in your life.

 Critique: Remind people that if you want their opinion, you’ll ask for it.
-Maybe sometimes you owe an answer to some critics, but you never owe them your self-confidence.
+Sometimes you owe an answer to some critics, but you never owe them your self-confidence.

 To keep in mind:

-- Self-confidence is the foundation without which you have no chance of enjoying success, in any aspect of your life.
+- Self-confidence is the foundation without which you cannot enjoy success in any aspect of your life.

-- Self-confidence comes as a result of your experiences, of your failures and the lessons you’ve learned.
+- Self-confidence comes as a result of your experiences, your failures, and the lessons you’ve learned.